rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 ### Amazon SNS and Amazon SQS
 Amazon products based on Pub/Sub (Queue/Topic) pattern for async processing providing `Loosely coupled architecture`.

+**Amazon Simple Queue Service [SQS]**
+Basically a QUEUE instance hosted my AWS
+- Send/Store/Receive messages (containing payload) between pieces of software at any volume

+**Amazon Simple Notification Service [SNS]**
+Basically a TOPIC instance hosted by AWS
+- Pub/Sub approach where a Publisher publish to a Topic and N subscribers can read the same message from that topic.